Relating to

 2. Detailed Description of the Objective of the Proposed Rule

-The primary intent of this proposed rule is to revise and clarify the pathway to licensure for foreign-trained applicants.
+to revise and clarify the pathway to licensure for foreign-trained applicants.
 In reviewing applications from individuals whose education was obtained other than from an accredited U.S. or Canadian dental school, the Credentialing Committee of the Dentistry Examining Board (the Board) determined that eligibility for application for licensure in Wisconsin was inconsistent with eligibly requirements of most states in the upper mid-west.

 Research was further conducted of the rules for a number of mid-western states; it was determined that Wisconsin standards, which changed in 2007, were now perceived as the weakest of the states surveyed.
 While Wisconsin requires the passage of a clinical exam for these applicants and additional training (one year AGD or GPR), these requirements are no longer considered equivalent to obtaining a DDS/DMD degree via the traditional degree route in Wisconsin.